All posts

 What does this mean for the pipeline?

 NZEB improves building quality.
 Part V delivers social housing.
 The Defective Blocks Act protects homeowners.
-None of the six policy changes listed at the top of this article are mistakes.
+RPZ expansion and the March 2026 rent reforms are policy responses to a rental market under visible stress.
+DHBC is a replanning exercise, not a withdrawal.
+None of the nine changes listed above are mistakes.

 But every improvement is a cost to someone who already has permission.
 The developer who priced a scheme in 2019 did not budget for NZEB compliance or a 3% annual RZLT charge — and if they need to modify or reapply, the Part V obligation has doubled.
+The developer who priced a scheme in 2022 did not model the March 2026 rent-cap bifurcation, nor the removal of the annual cost-rental target their off-take plan implicitly relied on.
 The housing association that secured permission in 2018 did not anticipate that CAS funding would still be awaiting approval six years later.

 The planning system grants permissions.
 The regulatory system changes what those permissions require.
 The tax system charges for non-delivery.
+The rental system reprices what those permissions can earn.
 None of them references the others.

-If you hold a 2019-2021 permission approaching expiry, the extension data from The Silent Lapse applies with additional dimensions: the Part V regime may have changed since your grant, NZEB compliance costs were not in your original costings, and the RZLT clock is running.
-The planning conditions on your extension may differ from the conditions on your original grant.
+If you hold a 2019-2024 permission approaching expiry or commencement, the audit is broader than in 2023.
+The extension data from The Silent Lapse applies, plus: the Part V regime may have changed since your grant, NZEB compliance costs were not in older costings, the RZLT clock is running, RPZ now applies nationwide, and the March 2026 CPI-only carve-out makes the commencement date itself a rent-regime decision.
+The planning conditions on your extension may differ from the conditions on your original grant; the rent cap applied to your future tenants now differs from what was priced at grant.

-If you advise on regulatory exposure, the audit for a specific site is: which of the six changes post-dates the grant?
+If you advise on regulatory exposure, the audit for a specific site is a nine-change question: which of the changes post-dates the grant?
 Is the site RZLT-liable?
 In a pyrite or mica zone?
 Was Part V at 10% or 20% when permission was granted?
 Did the permission come through SHD (no extension) or the standard pathway?
-The answers are in the planning register.
+Is the scheme inside the pre-June-2025 RPZ geography or has it only just come under rent caps?
+Does an apartment commencement in H1 2026 cross the March 2026 CPI-only threshold?
+Was off-take priced against HFA's retired cost-rental cadence or an LDA Project Tosaigh 2 route?
+The answers are in the planning register, the RTB and DHLGH gazettes, and the DHBC and RTA 2025 texts.

 How this analysis runs on a specific site

 The policy change exposure, permission expiry timeline, extension outcomes, reapplication patterns, and planner document evidence in this article can be assessed for any individual site or council area.
-A regulatory exposure audit — mapping which post-grant changes affect a specific permission — takes minutes to produce.
+A regulatory exposure audit — mapping which of the nine post-grant changes affect a specific permission, including RPZ status, CPI-only carve-out timing, and off-take-channel exposure to the DHBC transition — takes minutes to produce.

 Methodology

-Building control linkage: Commencement is proxied by EXISTS against v_building_control.
+Building control linkage: Commencement is proxied by whether an application is linked to an NBCO commencement notice.
 The overall BC matching rate in the database is 2% (133,450 of 6.8M records).
 For the residential new-build cohort it is 59.2%.
 Dublin councils have BC linkage rates of approximately 23%, versus 64% elsewhere.
 All "no building control record" figures should be read as upper bounds for non-commencement.
 The relative gaps between cohorts (e.g. 2020 vs 2019) are more informative than the absolute rates because the same method is applied throughout.

 SHD data: 105 SHD grants visible in council planning registers (primarily DLR and South Dublin).
 The national SHD count is higher — An Bord Pleanala processed approximately 300+ SHD applications 2017-2022, but not all appear in council registers.
-SHD identification uses application_type ILIKE '%strategic%housing%' OR '%shd%'.
+SHD identification uses application-type text matching on "strategic housing" or "SHD".

-LRD-as-SHD-amendment: 26 of 63 LRD applications filed since 2022 contain "SHD" in their proposal text, identified by text search on the proposal field.
+LRD-as-SHD-amendment: 26 of 63 LRD applications filed since 2022 contain "SHD" in their proposal text, identified by text search on the proposal description.
 Applications from DLR and Cork.

 Unit reduction analysis: Residential new-build applications filed after an earlier granted residential new-build on the same site (within 50m, same council).
 Original cohort: grants with 10+ units from 2019-2021.
 Follow-up applications require 5+ units.
 Spatial matching uses bounding box pre-filter and haversine distance < 0.05km.
 One-to-many matching means pair-counts, not unique-site-counts.
 Some matches may be adjacent-but-different sites.